shawnhuyiwen/pulse/docs/Methodology/CardiovascularMethodology.md

 ### Cardiac Arrest
 Cardiac Arrest is a condition in which the pumping of the heart is no longer effective @cite nhlbi2011sca.
 The Cardiac Arrest event can be triggered in the engine either by the Cardiac Arrest action or by the evolution of engine physiology.
 For instance, an oxygen deficit in the heart muscle will trigger both an asystole event (see below) and a cardiac arrest event.
 In the current version of the engine, the only rhythm associated with cardiac arrest is asystole, but the cardiac arrest event is included to facilitate control and to allow the future inclusion of other ineffective rhythms such as ventricular fibrillation.
 In the current engine, it is not possible to recover from cardiac arrest.
 It is, however, possible to maintain some perfusion by performing chest compressions (see CPR).

-### Cardiovascular Collapse
+### %Cardiovascular Collapse
-Cardiovascular collapse occurs when the blood pressure is no longer sufficient to maintain "open" blood vessels.
+%Cardiovascular collapse occurs when the blood pressure is no longer sufficient to maintain "open" blood vessels.
 They "collapse" meaning blood can no longer flow through the vessels.
 This is generally associated with shock, the vascular tone and blood pressure are no longer sufficient to maintain blood flow @cite guyton2006medical.
 This occurs at at mean arterial pressure of 20 mmHg or lower in the engine.
 At this time, we do not enforce an irreversible state (stop engine calculation); however, the patient generally does not recover from this, particularly in the presence of shock.

 ### Cardiogenic Shock
 In general, the term "shock" refers to inadequate perfusion of the tissues.
 The several categories of shock serve to signify the origin of the disturbance.
 Cardiogenic shock is inadequate perfusion due a reduction in the pumping capability of the heart.
 In the engine, the Cardiogenic Shock event is activated when the cardiac index () is below 2.2 (L/min-m^2) *and* the systolic blood pressure is less than 90.0 (mmHg) *and* the pulmonary capillary wedge pressure is greater than 15.0 (mmHg) @cite dhakam2008review.